Against throwaway culture

 – We avoid harmful chemicals and always follow the law when handling chemicals.
 We ensure by having strict guidelines that chemicals do not harm the environment or people.

 – We pay attention to the environment when making purchases: in textile products, we favor natural or recycled materials, we do not buy endangered or threatened tree species, we favor recycled metal and aluminum, and we ensure that the raw materials for our products of animal origin are ethically sourced.
-We are also currently investigating the introduction of global, reliable certificates.
+In order to better ensure the ethical production and organic content of textiles, we were granted the Global Organic Textile Standard (GOTS) certificate in June 2023.

 – Our brands support organizations and operators who work to preserve biodiversity.
 We also train our staff and customers on the subject.